-When a foreground monitor is selected, this is the base address of the 4-Kbyte block of memory reserved for the monitor program.
+Monitor When a foreground monitor is selected, this is the base Address address of the 4-Kbyte block of memory reserved for the monitor program.

+Target Lets you spect Completes be terminated Monitor Bus

+Cycles

-Target Completes Monitor Bus Cycles Lets you specify whether monitor program cycles should be terminated by the target system DSACK signal.
-Settings→Emulator Config→Monitor...
-(ALT, S, E, O)
+Lets you specify whether monitor program cycles should

+be terminated by the target system /TA signal.

-Interrupt Priority Mask For foreground monitors only, this option lets you run the foreground monitor at a lowered interrupt priority level in order to allow critical target system interrupts to be processed.
+Interrupt Priority For foreground monitors only, this option lets you run the Mask foreground monitor at a lowered interrupt priority level in order to allow critical target system interrupts to be processed.

-When it is safe to lower the interrupt level, the foreground monitor will set the interrupt priority mask to either the level entered or the level in effect before monitor entry, whichever is greater.
+When it's safe to lower the interrupt level, the foreground

+monitor will set the interrupt priority mask to either the level entered or the level in effect before monitor entry, whichever is greater.

 Monitor Name Lets you enter the name of the foreground monitor object file.
-The default is C:\HP\RTC\M020\FGMON\FGMON.X (if C:\HP\RTC\M020 was the installation path chosen when installing the debugger software).
-The foreground monitor will be automatically loaded after each Execution \rightarrow Reset (ALT, E, E) command.
+The default is C:\HP\RTC\M040\FGMON\FGMON.X (if C:\HP\RTC\M040 was the installation path chosen when installing the debugger software).
+The foreground monitor will be automatically loaded after each Execution $\rightarrow$ Reset (ALT, E, E) command.
 Choosing the Apply button does not load the foreground monitor.